 Objectives and content Objectives:

 The student will gain experience in the modelling of physical and technical phenomena with partial differential equations and learn the basics of the finite element method for discretizing such problems.
 Different processes like diffusion, transport and reaction are discussed.
 The students will learn the basics of the finite element methods and its application to different types of partial differential equations.

 Content:

 Modeling of diffusion, transport and reaction with partial differential equations Variational formulations Linear Finite Elements Solution of linear Systems Stabilized finite elements for transport problems

 Literature Will be announced

 Teaching Lecture, Tutorial

 Prerequisites None

+Recommended prerequisites None

 Applicability of the module Master program (Deepening Computer-Simulation in Medical Engineering)

 Prerequisite for the admission to any examination None

 Examination Oral examination

-Credit Points $5~{\sf CP}=150~{\sf h}$ (56 h time of attendance $+~94~{\sf h}$ autonomous work)
+Credit Points 5~CP = 150~h ($56~h$ time of attendance $+~94~h$ autonomous work)

-Work load Time of attendance: 2 SWS Lecture, 2 SWS Tutorial Autonomous work:
+Work load Time of attendance: 2 SWS Lecture, 2 SWS Tutorial Autonomous work: Preparation of the lectures and tutorials, preparation of the exam

 Frequency Every summer semester

 Duration One semester

 Responsible person Prof. Dr. Thomas Richter (FMA-IAN)

-Duration One semester